 There are few scenic highlights on this trip, though you'll be travelling beside a canal between Amsterdam and Utrecht; it can be seen on the left when travelling in this direction.

-But what makes this journey fascinating is the multiple towns that the train will pass through, there is an interest contrast between the Dutch and German cityscapes
+But what makes this journey fascinating is the multiple towns that the train will pass through, there is interest in the contrast between the Dutch and German cityscapes

 What gives the journey the wow factor is when the train travels on Germany's fastest high speed line